-In 2021, we released data highlighting that fake clicks on paid ads, also known as click fraud or ad fraud, was responsible for over $35 billion of lost revenue.
+In 2021, we released data highlighting that fake clicks on paid ads, also known as click fraud or ad fraud, were responsible for over $35 billion of lost revenue.

-Although often downplayed by the search platforms, and to an extent by marketers, click fraud has been growing annually since the dawn of digital marketing.
+Although often downplayed by search platforms and, to an extent, by marketers, click fraud has been growing annually since the dawn of digital marketing.

-On Facebook, it’s not so much fake ad clicks as fake profiles.
-Impressions from automated accounts and bots are just as big a problem on Facebook and Instagram, although the percentage is slightly lower than Google.
+It’s not so much fake ad clicks on Facebook as fake profiles.
+Impressions from automated accounts and bots are just as big a problem on Facebook and Instagram, although the percentage is slightly lower than on Google.

-Although you might think that cookies and tracking should help to eliminate invalid traffic, by identifying genuine users, that isn’t the case.
+Although you might think cookies and tracking should help eliminate invalid traffic by identifying genuine users, that isn’t the case.

 What changes are introduced to reduce invalid traffic remain to be seen.
 Privacy remains the major focus.
 But whatever the new solutions for preserving privacy while also running ads, it’s likely that marketers will still find a way to flourish because….
 Well, that’s what we do!

 Running PPC campaigns on Google Ads or Facebook Ads?
 Check how much of your traffic is genuine, filter out bots and malicious clicks, and much more.
 Run your own ad campaign audit when you sign up for a FREE ClickCease trial today.